nmrdata/bigmap-solid-state-nmr/README.md

 More information can be found on [https://docs.nmrium.org/for-developers/using-nmrium#loading-a-table-of-contents](https://docs.nmrium.org/for-developers/using-nmrium#loading-a-table-of-contents).

-## Creating your own databaset
+## Creating your own TOC from command line

-We have develop a utility that simplifies the process of creating a static set of spectra and the toc.json file.
+We have developed a utility that simplifies the process of creating a static set of spectra and the toc.json file.

 The principle is quite simple, you create folders containing jcamp files (extension `dx` or `jdx`) and optionally a molfile (extension `.mol`).